Frequently asked questions

 Benefits and coverage

-Checking your benefits can help you avoid cost surprises, so it’s good to review what’s covered and what’s not before you make an appointment.
+Checking your benefits may help you avoid cost surprises, so it’s good to review what’s covered and what’s not before you make an appointment.

-- Log in to myuhc.com and go to Benefits & Coverage to review what’s covered under your plan.
+- Sign in to your health plan account to review what’s covered under your plan

-- If you want a copy of your coverage documents mailed to you, call the phone number on your health plan ID card and ask us to send you a copy.
+- If you want a copy of your coverage documents mailed to you, call the phone number on your member ID card to request a copy

 Not all health plans require a referral, but if your plan does, ask your PCP or clinic for an electronic referral before you visit a specialist.
 Without this referral, you may pay more or your care may not be covered.

-If you don’t know if you need a referral, sign in at myuhc.com Coverage & Benefits or call the number on your health plan ID card to find out.
+If you don’t know if you need a referral, sign in to your health plan account to review your benefits or call the number on your member ID card to learn more.

 Prior authorization means getting approval before you can get access to medication or services.
-With prior authorization, your health plan agrees to help pay for the service – and it’s important to know that ahead of time.
-See Common Terms for more definitions to other health insurance words.
+With prior authorization, your health plan agrees to help pay for the service (this is subject to any cost-sharing or other limitations) — and it’s important to know that ahead of time.
+Review our list of common terms to get more help with understanding health insurance terms.

 Managing costs and claims

-You can find an overview of your HSA details when you log in to myuhc.com.
+You can find an overview of your HSA details when you sign in on myuhc.com.

-- Go to Manage My Claims to see your claims status and history.
+- Go to Claims & Accounts to see your claims status and history.

-You can also call the number on your health plan ID card to talk with a representative.
+You can also call the number on your member ID card to talk with a representative.

-We’re always looking out for the safest, most effective and lower cost medication to include with UnitedHealthcare plans.
+We’re always looking out for what may be the safest, most effective and lower cost medication to include with our health plans.
 As the options on the market change, you may see changes in covered prescriptions for your plan.

-You can use a resource called a prescription drug list (PDL) to check your coverage.
-It shows you the medications that are covered by your plan.
+You can sign in to your health plan account to view your Prescription Drug List (PDL) and check your coverage.
+Your PDL shows medications that are covered by your plan.
 It may also help you understand plan requirements that may affect your coverage for a medication.

 Accreditations and certifications